 - Municipal buildings

 In addition, DEA has a National Take Back Day biannually where temporary disposal sites are set up across the nation.
+The next National Take Back Day will be held on October 23, 2021.
 Some retail pharmacies also offer a free powder product that, when mixed with warm water and prescription pills, will become a solid that can be safely thrown in the trash.

 Print or share this flyer to spread the word about safe drug disposal in your community.